sarnesh444/OCR/README.md

 ### Future Work

 #### The objective is to create a chrome extension for OCR
-##### Many times when watching a code explanation video the host might forget to give a link to the source code which will force the listener to type the code all over again
-##### not yielding much result.
+##### Many a times when watching a code-walkthrough videos the host might forget to specifiy a link to the source code which will force the learner to type the code all over again not yielding much result.

-##### With "Textract" I would like to convert this into a chrome extension thereby enabling learners to extract text from video directly thereby removing the hassle of writing code again.
+### With "Textract" I would like to convert this into a chrome extension thereby enabling learners to extract text from video directly this removes the hassle of writing code again rather focus on allocating the time to understand it.
 ![alt text](https://cdn.systweak.com/content/wp/systweakblogsnew/uploads_new/11-Best-Google-Chrome-Extensions-You-Must-Have.jpg)

-* The work is currently in progress check the progress [here](https://github.com/sarnesh444/OCR/tree/master/OCRChrome)
+* The work of creating a chrome extension is currently under progress check it out [here](https://github.com/sarnesh444/OCR/tree/master/OCRChrome).

 ## Contributing